lim-yong-jae/torch_gpu/README.md

 I refer to a site: https://velog.io/@xdfc1745/CUDA-CuDNN-%EC%84%A4%EC%B9%98 for setting up.

 ## How to use CUDA, cuDNN in torch
+We don't need to use CUDA, cuDNN's api function for iumplementing DNN.
+Because pytorch support it on background.
 In pytorch docs, there are "torch.backends" and "torch.cuda" class.

 ### torch.backends
 torch.backends controls the behavior of various backends that PyTorch supports.
 In that class, there are "torch.backends.cuda", "torch.backends.cudnn" and so on.
 * torch.backends.cuda